akarimoon/xtask_mt/README.md

 - transferred segmentation loss: <br>_CrossEntropyLosswithLabelSmoothing()_ or _KLDivergence()_
 - transferred depth loss: _SSIM()_

-\* Label smoothing: To "smooth" the one-hot probability by taking some of the probability from the correct class and distributing it among other classes.
+\* Label smoothing: To "smooth" the one-hot probability by taking some of the probability from the correct class and distributing it among other classes.<br>
 \* SSIM: Structural Similarity Loss: https://github.com/Po-Hsun-Su/pytorch-ssim

 When combining these losses, the naive method is to use a hyperparameter and take the weighted average.